 - On the local level, the project addresses the pilot regions and assists local institutions in the technical adjustment to the ETS.
 Companies covered by emissions trading as well as further private players such as carbon exchanges, financial service providers and industry are included.

-- On the national level, the Domestic Policy and Compliance Division of the Department of Climate Change (DCC) of NDRC is supported with demand-driven policy and legislative-institutional advice on ETS design, infrastructure and implementation.
+- On the national level, the Domestic Policy and Compliance Division of the Department of Climate Change (DCC) of MEE is supported with demand-driven policy and legislative-institutional advice on ETS design, infrastructure and implementation.

 Results and Perspectives